 Our three-day itinerary took us up and over Lower Wilson Ridge (which requires a brief but steep hike-a-bike), and then onto Maple Sally Road, perhaps one of the most beautiful ungated gravel roads on the East Coast.
 Maple Sally is also part of the Trans America Trail, a dual-sport motorcycle route.
 We bivied just off an old gated roadbed where marked on the map.

 Our day three was a long one of continuous rain and temps in the lower 40s (F).
 After finishing Maple Sally, we hunkered down in a covered patio at the church in Maple Grove before heading toward Globe.
 The beautiful graded gravel climb alongside Anthony Creek leads up to Gragg, a tiny town with no services.
-We took a rest under another church picnic area and then carried on to Edgemont Road, before turning off on FSR 192 toward Old House Gap.
+We took a rest under another church picnic area and then carried on to Edgemont Road, before turning off on FSR 192 toward Yancey Ridge.
 There are several great-looking campsites along 192, a popular destination among climbers who come for the good bouldering opportunities in the area.
-Once over Old House Gap, things get a bit interesting.
-This old road was discovered by ATVers and jeepers in the last couple of years and has become pretty chunky with massive ditches and ravines you’ll need to contend with.
-Old House Gap spills onto Roseboro Road where the next big climb awaits along yet another beautiful, bucket list gravel road.
-At the top, you’ll jump on the Blue Ridge Parkway for a fast 10-mile ride.
-Be sure to turn your lights on; by law, bikes must burn front and rear lights on Blue Ridge Parkway.
-Bring a front light or headlamp and a rear blinkie.
-From the Parkway, you’ll turn toward the village of Linville Falls.
-Be sure to stop at Louise’s Rock House for a hearty meal to replenish all those calories you burned!
+Once on Yancey Ridge, things get a bit interesting.
+This beautiful backcountry trail shouldn’t be missed, but there are options if you’d rather skip the singletrack.
+Yancey spills onto Roseboro Road where the next big climb awaits along yet another beautiful, bucket list gravel road.
+At the top, you’ll jump on a couple of roads that take you over Dogwood Knob toward the village of Linville Falls.
+You can veer off route to Louise’s Rock House for a hearty meal to replenish all those calories you burned!